Jutta Verkest

-Jutta Verkest (born 11 October 2005) is a Belgian artistic gymnast.
+Jutta Verkest (born 11 October 2005) is a Belgian retired artistic gymnast.
 She represented Belgium at the 2020 Summer Olympics and was the youngest gymnast at the 2020 Olympic Games.

 Personal life

 Jutta Verkest was born on 11 October 2005, in Mechelen, and she began gymnastics in 2010.
 Her mother, Mireille, is from the Democratic Republic of the Congo.
 Her idol is Gabby Douglas.
-She currently lives and trains in Ghent.
+She moved to Ghent to train with the Belgian national team.

 Junior career

 At the 2016 Belgian Championships, Verkest finished seventh in the all-around and won the bronze medal on the floor exercise.
 She then made her international debut at the 2017 FIT Challenge and finished eleventh in the all-around in the Espoir division.
 She then competed at the 2017 Swiss Cup and helped the Belgian team win the silver medal behind Germany.
 At the 2018 Tournoi International, she finished fourth in the all-around with a total score of 50.267.
 She also won the silver medal in the uneven bars event final behind Swiss gymnast Lena Bickel.
 Then at the 2018 Top Gym Tournament, she won the gold medal on the uneven bars and placed eighth in the all-around.

 Verkest competed at the 2019 City of Jesolo Trophy, and the Belgian junior team won the bronze medal behind Russia and the United States.
 Individually, she finished twenty-sixth in the all-around.
 She then competed at the L'International Gymnix where the Belgian team won the silver medal behind the United States.
 At the 2019 European Youth Summer Olympic Festival, Verkest competed with Charlotte Beydts and Margaux Dandois, and they finished sixth.
 Individually, Verkest finished fourteenth in the all-around final and sixth in the uneven bars final.
 At the 2020 L'International Gymnix, Verkest won a bronze medal on the uneven bars behind Konnor McClain and Skye Blakely.